 In 2011, 250 teenagers from the local community were registered at the school.

 In 2014 Barclays Bank donated a security door with a Chubb lock so that the school could qualify as a National Examination centre.
-The old classrooms were painted, new uniforms were made and a UK donor provided money for strips for the sports teams.
+The old classrooms were painted and new uniforms were made.
+In 2015 a generous UK donor sent the money for all the sports teams to have sports strips which they wear proudly when playing against other schools and clubs.
+Money was also dontated for some new Zimbabwean text books but many more are needed for all subjects.

 There are still many needs for the school as one teacher said: